KonodDanylo/FileEncryptor/README.md

 - The program will check if the provided password matches the saved password.
 - If the passwords match, the file will be decrypted and the original content will be restored.
 - The encryption key and password files will be deleted after successful decryption.
+-
+Logging:

+- The app performs logging functions and records important events during encryption and decryption.
+- A log file named app.log is created, which contains valuable information for debugging and troubleshooting purposes.

-- That's it! 🎉 You can now encrypt and decrypt files using this simple and secure File Encryptor App.
+That's it! 🎉 You can now encrypt and decrypt files using this simple and secure File Encryptor App.
 Enjoy protecting your sensitive data! 🔐

 Feel free to contribute, provide feedback, or report any issues on GitHub.
 Happy coding! 😄🐙